Kubaneh: Yemeni buttery bread rolls

 • Reserve 1 tablespoon of butter to use later on and work your way through all the balls.

-• Cover the pan with plastic wrap and set aside in a warm place to rise again, about 40 minutes.
+• Cover the pan with plastic wrap and set aside in a warm place to rise again about 40 minutes.

 • Preheat the oven to 350° F.

-• Brush the remaining 1 tablespoon butter over the top of the dough, and place the pan in the oven.
+• Brush the remaining 1 tablespoon of butter over the top of the dough, and place the pan in the oven.
 After 15 minutes, reduce the temperature to 325° and bake until bread is golden, 30 to 40 minutes.
-Remove pan from the oven and set it aside to cool for at least 20 minutes before turning the bread out of the pan.
+Remove the pan from the oven and set it aside to cool for at least 20 minutes before turning the bread out of the pan.

 Kubaneh Yemenite bread rolls

-Wow.
+1. Wow.
 I found your website.
 What a find.
 I live in Australia and want to make kosher sausages but not certain about the casings.
 Not wanting to use synthetic casings what do you advise please

 Visa vis Kobaneh.
 I enjoyed it with our Yemenite friends in Jerusalem.
 Eat and then sleep … it’s very rich and very delicious.